There are really three ways to sell your rental house.

-There are three primary ways to consider selling your rental property: selling it as is, with a tenant in it, and renovating.
+There are three primary ways to consider selling your rental property: selling it as is, with a resident in it, and renovating.

-Once the tenant moves out, and before you do any repairs, there’s a market out there for houses that will sell as-is.
-There’s a market for houses that need work, and you can move a tenant out and sell it to that market.
+Once the resident moves out, and before you do any repairs, there’s a market out there for houses that will sell as-is.
+There’s a market for houses that need work, and you can move a resident out and sell it to that market.

 You’ve seen we buy ugly houses, people, you’ve seen we buy houses kind of what we call bandit signs out.
 Those are the types of people that buy houses that need a lot of work.
 That’s the first way you can sell it.